I’ve found a surefire way to humble yourself, and it’s a trick that’s been used by the ancients for thousands of years to calm their minds.

 “How to humble yourself?” wrap up

-Also, it can free you from the shackles of your limbic system, a part of your brain that controls emotions.
-The emotions that trap many of us in cages.
+In the end, the night sky pulls you out of the rat race and frees you from the emotional chains of your limbic system, the part of your brain controlling emotions.
+The same emotions that trap so many of us in mental cages today.

-What’s your favorite way on how to humble yourself?
-Do you find gazing into the night sky to be impactful?
+What’s your go-to way to humble yourself?
+Do you find stargazing impactful?